 Every Middle Eastern country seems to have their own special hummus recipe.
 There is some argument among food historians whether this dish originated in Greece or Arabia.
 Hummus is easy to make and takes only a few minutes.
 If you have a food processor, you can make hummus.
 I especially love my hummus topped with a drizzle of olive oil and sprinkled with zatar-a Middle Eastern spice blend that is not only aromatic but also flavorful.

 One of the key ingredients in hummus, and please don’t skip this ingredient is tahini-a sesame seed paste used in Middle Eastern cooking.
-It is kind of like peanut butter but made with sesame seeds.
+Kind of like peanut butter but made with sesame seeds.
 Tahini is a bit expensive at first, but a little goes a long way.
 You only need to use 2 tablespoons of tahini for my recipe.
-Tahini has a long shelf life too, some you can store in the refrigerator for up to 2 years.
+It has a long shelf life too, some you can store in the refrigerator for up to 2 years.
 Check the date on the jar when you purchase your tahini.